pulsejet/memories/docs/troubleshooting.md

 ## Performance

+!!! tip "Nextcloud AIO"

+    If you are using [AIO](https://github.com/nextcloud/all-in-one), these options should be configured by default.

 Memories is very fast, but its performance largely depends on how well the Nextcloud instance is tuned.
-If you are using Nextcloud AIO, you don't need to read any further as all mentioned things are automatically configured.
-Otherwise make sure to follow the following steps:

 - Make sure you are running the latest stable version of Nextcloud and Memories.
 - Follow the steps in the [server tuning](https://docs.nextcloud.com/server/latest/admin_manual/installation/server_tuning.html) documentation.